Merger control in Bulgaria: overview

 The law does not provide for the automatic clearance of restrictive provisions on clearance of a concentration.

 The CPC can impose specific remedies in relation to any restrictive provisions contained in merger agreements.
-If it does not do so, then the law governing restrictive agreements and practices applies to the provision (see Questions 13 to 25).
+If it does not do so, then the law governing restrictive agreements and practices applies to the provision.

 Concentrations in the banking and insurance sectors are specifically regulated.
 If a transaction in the banking or insurance sector would lead to an increased shareholding above certain thresholds, the acquirer of the shareholding must obtain the prior approval of the Bulgarian National Bank or the Financial Supervision Commission, respectively.
 If the acquirer does not obtain such approval, it cannot exercise the rights attached to the acquired shares.